mailchimp/MailChimp.tmbundle/open_questions.md

     - ok, so more investigation - yes ,this seems to be something to do with how campaigns html/templates are setup. may need to ask for some advice is there a way to change a campaign to html when its been setup as a template?
+    - looking at things like content_type which is returned in the campaign info - however seems to be NULL in cases, even though it should have a value so how can i tell a template one frmo an html one?

 re: filetypes